FMP got its start back in 1966.

 Len’s strategy to increase revenue was to focus sales efforts on the growing market for motion picture services in business communications.
 A new corporation was set-up with a new name, Film Makers of Philadelphia.
 Propelled by Len’s drive to provide the highest level of customer service, Film Makers grew quickly.

-In 1974, after climbing out of debt from the takeover, Film Makers was able to purchase and renovate its 5,000 square foot building in downtown Philadelphia.
+In 1974, Film Makers was able to purchase and renovate its 5,000 square foot building in downtown Philadelphia.
 The 16mm film service facility covered nearly every aspect of film post-production including editing, color processing and printing, and even language translation and narration.
 Also during this time, Film Makers formed a partnership with another local company, Slide Transfer Services, Inc. (STS).
 Working together, Film Makers and STS became the world’s top supplier of 35mm slide-to-film transfer services.

 With the 1980’s, Film Makers began the shift from film to video production, editing, and duplication, and in a short time became a leading resource in the Delaware Valley for producing video copies and converting between the many global standards for tape playback.
 With this change in technology came another change to the company name – from Film Makers of Philadelphia to FMP Visual Communications.